Cumulo-pro/FuelTools/monitoring/metrics.md

 **Fuel Number of Transactions Metric:** A metric that tracks the total number of transactions processed by the network.
 This helps monitor the transaction volume and assess the overall activity on the blockchain.
 A higher number of transactions indicates more activity on the chain.

+## PROPOSAL RECEIVE COUNT
+*cometbft_consensus_proposal_receive_count*

+**Fuel Proposal Receive Count Metric:**
+A metric that tracks the total number of proposals received by the node since the process started.
+The metric is annotated by the status of the proposal, which can either be "accepted" or "rejected".

+-When the proposal is accepted, it means that the proposal was successfully processed and agreed upon by the node.
+-When the proposal is rejected, it indicates that the proposal was not accepted due to various reasons, such as consensus issues or validation failures.
+Monitoring this metric helps track the node's participation in the consensus process and the success rate of proposals it has received.

+Labels:
+-chain_id: The ID of the chain, in this case seq-mainnet-1.
+-status: The status of the proposal, either accepted or rejected.